Septic & Well Records Request - Click here

 Development of properties that will be served by a septic system are required to undergo a design process to ensure that effluent discharge will not impact groundwater or create a public exposure risk.

 New septic designs must be permitted along with the Building Permit for the building it will serve.
 EHS staff review Building Permits alongside all other agencies and will conduct a site visit for every permit application.
-Refer to the Septic System Permit Application Requirements (English) (Spanish) for the minimum requirements for all septic related building permits.
+Refer to the Septic System Permit Application Requirements (available here in Spanish) for the minimum requirements for all septic related building permits.
 Additional items may be required based on site conditions.
+There is a 14 day plan review turn around time for all new septic systems.

 Building on Properties Served by Septic

 EHS also reviews all building permits for property build outs (e.g. additions, garages, barns) on properties served by septic to ensure the existing septic is not impacted and that sufficient space remains for future replacement of the disposal field.
-Refer to the Septic System Permit Application Requirements (English) (Spanish) for the minimum requirements for all building permits for properties served by septic.
+Refer to the Septic System Permit Application Requirements (available here in Spanish) for the minimum requirements for all building permits for properties served by septic.
 Additional items may be required based on site conditions.

 When a septic system does fail, a similar process is used to permit a replacement disposal field.